• Skip to primary navigation

 Instructions

-Preheat oven to 350°.
-Grease bottoms of 12 muffin cups or place cupcake liners in each cup.
+1. Preheat oven to 350°.
+Grease the bottoms of 12 muffin cups or place cupcake liners in each cup.

-In a medium bowl whisk together the gluten-free flour, baking powder, baking soda, and salt.
+2. In a medium bowl, whisk together the gluten-free flour, baking powder, baking soda, and salt.
 Set aside.

-In a large bowl using a hand or stand mixer cream together the softened buttery spread and sugar.
+3. In a large bowl, using a hand or stand mixer, cream together the softened dairy-free butter and sugar.

-Fill muffin cups about 3/4th full.
-And bake at 350° for 28-30 minutes or until golden brown and a toothpick test comes out clean.
+6. Fill muffin cups about 3/4th full.
+Bake at 350° for 28-30 minutes or until golden brown and a toothpick test comes out clean.

-Carefully lift muffins out of the pan and place them on a wire rack to continue to cool.
+8. Use a butter knife or a plastic knife to run around the edges of the muffins to loosen them before lifting them out of the pan.
+Carefully lift the muffins out of the pan and place them on a wire rack to continue to cool.

 Notes